Michalos88/michallyskawinski.github.io/blog/2019/12/gc_app.md

 ### How to improve your chances?
 To have the highest chances for EB-2, if you should be a Software Engineer on H1-B, working at one of the top companies.
 However, there are a lot of other smaller companies or companies with smaller engineering teams, where you might have equal chances of getting a green card sponsored.
 Perhaps try finding companies like that in New York, NY, San Francisco, CA or Houston, TX.

-### Data & Code
-To get green card application data, I scraped one of the Green Card sponsors database websites (like [immihelp](https://immihelp.com)) using lxml in python.
-Then analyzed the data with Pandas, numpy, and matplotlib.

-I will soon release the code and data.

 ### Future work:
 1. Analyze H1-B sponsors
 2. Try to dig deeper in the data